project-meucci/thimm.github.io/docs/In Search of Soil/Peter-mccoy-mycology-in-search-of-soil-7.md

 ---
-title: Peter McCoy - Mycology |In Search of Soil #7
+title: Peter Mccoy Mycology In Search Of Soil 7
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2020-11-25)